 Why Are Some Stores Avoiding Self Checkout Service?

-I was personally excited to try out Target self checkout lanes when they were first introduced.
 Well, at least until the service started bombarding me with errors like “wait for assistance”, “items in the bags are invalid” etc.

 These errors are not common but they do occur and, ultimately, you have to seek guidance from the staff to complete payment at the checkout.

-The reason why most stores avoid self checkout service is because it presents a challenge to customers as well as to the company.
+The reason why most stores avoid self-checkout service is because it presents a challenge to customers as well as to the company.
 The machines are costly, often break down or have software issues and clients are not used to this mode of payment yet making it more time-consumers than traditional checkout lanes.

 Is Self Checkout Useful?